aecyia/NewWorld/_PERSONAL/MyLoreTracker.md

 ## Tales of Edengrove

 Wincroft's Journal
-1 - Unload the Wagons
+1 - Unload the Wagons -- MISSING
-2 - A Paradise Found
+2 - A Paradise Found -- MISSING
-3 - Layabouts
+3 - Layabouts -- MISSING
-4 - Damnable Bears
+4 - Damnable Bears -- MISSING
-5 - Trapped
+5 - Trapped -- MISSING
-6 - Not a Paradise
+6 - Not a Paradise -- MISSING

 Wyrdwood
-1 - An Unexpected Find
+1 - An Unexpected Find -- MISSING
-2 - Harvesting
+2 - Harvesting -- MISSING
-3 - Be Warned
+3 - Be Warned -- MISSING

 The Ever Night Letters
 1 - His Return